Other Common Names: carrot-fern, fool's-parsley, spotted hemlock

 Poison hemlock prefers rich, moist soil, but is highly adaptable to other conditions.
 Please click here to see a county level distribution map of poison hemlock in Washington.

 How Does it Reproduce?

 Poison hemlock reproduces by seed.

 General Control Strategy

-Always wear gloves and protective clothing if handling poison hemlock as all parts of this plant are toxic.
+Always wear gloves and protective clothing if working with poison hemlock as all parts of this plant are toxic.
 Do not burn plants due to the toxins within plant parts.
 Also, due to the plants toxicity, do not allow animals to graze live or dead poison hemlock plants.

 For More Information